To serve the people: Black Riders Liberation Party, new generation Black Panther Party for Self-Defense

 Formed in the crucible of YTS (Youth Training School in Chino, California) prison, the groundwork for the resurrection of the Black Panther Party – under the official name Black Riders Liberation Party – was created.
 The formulation of a Black Commune program inside called for many of the points of the original BPP 10 point platform plus some new points: 1) the demand for proper medical care for AIDS victims and 2) an immediate end to the smuggling of crack cocaine into the Black community.

-The Black Riders describe themselves as being “faster, stronger, smarter and upgraded.”1 Immediately upon their release, they attacked the problem of police brutality in poor Afrikan communities.
-“Their determined resistance to police terrorism produced a decrease in police harassment in areas they patrolled.”2
+The Black Riders describe themselves as being “faster, stronger, smarter and upgraded.” ((From: The African Inter-Communal News Service: The Black Riders Liberation Party New Generation Black Panthers, Volume No. 1, Fall 2012)) Immediately upon their release, they attacked the problem of police brutality in poor Afrikan communities.
+“Their determined resistance to police terrorism produced a decrease in police harassment in areas they patrolled.” ((Ibid, p.
+2))

 The African Inter-Communal News Service states: “Black Riders Liberation Party is the New Generation Black Panther Party for Self Defense and has been organizing since 1996 in Los Angeles and 2010 in Oakland.
 In serving the people, we have created multiple regularly functioning survival programs that are serving the masses’ interest of self-determination.”